Going Green to Remain Evergreen

 Fry Smarter, Not Longer.

-After incorporating the advanced frying system Frylow, Executive Chef Matt Hale and the culinary team are able to extend the lifespan of cooking oils by nearly 400%.
+After incorporating the advanced frying system Frylow, our culinary team are able to extend the lifespan of cooking oils by nearly 400%.
 This has resulted in less environmental waste, reduced electric consumption and lower gas costs.
 Not to mention it significantly reduces cook times and drastically lowers Skamania's carbon footprint.

 Minimizing Food Waste